The role of exchangeability in causal inference: Introduction

 \section{Introduction}

-The concept of exchangeability, due to \citet{definetti:1974}, has profound philosophical meaning to Bayesians.
-Recall that an infinite sequence of observable random variables $Y_1,Y_2,\ldots,Y_n,\ldots$ is \textit{exchangeable} if, for all finite $n$,
+The concept of exchangeability has profound philosophical meaning in Bayesian statistics.
+Recall that an infinite sequence of observable random variables $(Y_i)_{i=1}^{\infty}$ is \textit{exchangeable} if, for all finite $n$,

-for any permutation $\rho(.)$ of the indices.
-This simple probabilistic definition plays a central, even totemic, role in Bayesian inference; it leads to the definition of `parameters' as functions of infinite sequences of observable quantities, facilitates probability statements on future, yet unobserved, quantities based on information contained in observed data, and justifies the use of the posterior distribution as the basis for statistical inference \citep[e.g.][p.
+or $(Y_1,\ldots,Y_n) \stackrel{\textrm{d}}{=} (Y_{\rho(1)},\ldots,Y_{\rho(n)})$, for any permutation $\rho(.)$ of the indices.
+This simple probabilistic definition plays a central, even totemic, role in Bayesian inference; it leads to the definition of `parameters' as functions of infinite sequences of observable quantities through de Finetti's representation theorem (\citealp{de1929funzione}; a review of the original work is provided for example by \citealp{von1989finetti}).
+This further facilitates probability statements on future, unobserved quantities based on information contained in observed data, and justifies the use of the posterior distribution as the basis for statistical inference \citep[e.g.,][p.
 173]{bernardo:1994}.
-However, recently, the terms `exchangeability' or `conditional exchangeability' have been increasingly used in the field of causal inference, where they have gained a specific meaning relating to certain conditional independence relationship between exposure (or treatment), potential outcomes and possible confounding variables, synonymous to part of the `ignorability' assumption as stated by \citet{rosenbaum:1983}.
-In this paper we study the links between the two uses of the term, and point out the common probabilistic arguments underpinning them.
-Furthermore, we propose a fully Bayesian formulation of causal inference based on exchangeable representations, including Bayesian definitions of causal estimands.
-Our central thesis is that de Finetti's formulation of exchangeability is entirely sufficient to give a coherent framework for causal inference, without the need to introduce special constructs (such as potential outcomes), mathematical machinery (the \textit{do}-operator), or additional conditional independence assumptions.
+In recent years, the term `exchangeability', or `conditional exchangeability', has been increasingly used in the field of causal inference.
+However, it has acquired a specific meaning synonymous with part of the `ignorability' assumption as stated by \citet{rosenbaum:1983}, that is, a certain conditional independence relationship between exposure (or treatment), potential outcomes, and possible confounding variables.
+In this paper, we study the links between the two usages of the term and point out their common underlying probabilistic arguments.
+Furthermore, we propose a fully Bayesian formulation of causal inference that is based on exchangeable representations and includes Bayesian definitions of causal estimands.
+Our central thesis is that de Finetti's formulation of exchangeability is entirely sufficient to give a coherent basis for causal inference, without the need to introduce special constructs (such as potential outcomes), mathematical machinery (such as the \textit{do}-operator), or additional conditional independence assumptions.